dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 - `snowflake_warehouse`

-To learn more about each parameter and what values it can take, see the Snowflake docs page: [`CREATE DYNAMIC TABLE: Parameters`](https://docs.snowflake.com/en/sql-reference/sql/create-dynamic-table)
+To learn more about each parameter and what values it can take, see the Snowflake docs page: [`CREATE DYNAMIC TABLE: Parameters`](https://docs.snowflake.com/en/sql-reference/sql/create-dynamic-table).
+Note that `downstream` for `target_lag` is not supported.

 ### Usage